-(B) A true copy of a law, section of law, or item in a law appropriating money, submitted by referendum petition, shall be prepared together with an argument or explanation, or both, against the law, section of law, or item in a law appropriating money, and an argument or explanation, or both, for the law, section of law, or item in a law appropriating money.
-The name of the person who prepares the argument or explanation, or both, against the law, section of law, or item appropriating money, may be named in the petition submitted.
-The name of the person who prepares the argument or explanation, or both, for the law, section of law, or item appropriating money, shall be named by the general assembly, if in session, and, if not in session, then by the governor.
+(B) A true copy of a law, section of law, or item in a law appropriating money, submitted by referendum petition, shall be prepared together with an argument or explanation, or both, against the law, section, or item.
+The name of the person who prepares the argument or explanation, or both, against the law, section, or item may be named in the petition submitted.
+The name of the person who prepares the argument or explanation, or both, for the law, section, or item shall be named by the general assembly, if in session, and, if not in session, then by the governor.
 [From language found in the first half of the fourth paragraph of current Section 1g]